civicrm/civicrm-dev-docs/docs/testing/index.md

 ### Headless test {:#headless}

 The most common kind of automated test in `civicrm-core` is a **headless test**.
-A headless test focuses on a combination of artifacts, such as multiple PHP classes and a database.
-Headless tests have a *nearly complete* CiviCRM environment, but some elements (such as the web server and CMS) are omitted.
-This is ideally suited to testing data-management APIs (where the DBMS is an important part of the system) and other portable services
-(where you wouldn't expect the CMS or HTTPD to influence behavior).
+Headless tests use a *nearly complete* CiviCRM environment;
+however, there is no CMS or web-server, and all data is stored on a private, headless database.
+This is ideally suited to testing data-management
+APIs (where the DBMS is an important part of the system) and other portable services (where you wouldn't expect the CMS to influence behavior).

 !!! tip "Headless tests and safety"